CoffeeIsTheBest/stuffIdLikeToLearn/README.md

-# videoLectureSeries
+# stuffIdLikeToLearn
-a list of video lecture collections I'd like to watch
+lists of things i'd like to learn